yang7656/java-project/README.md

 # java-project
 update to see Jenkins builds automatically
-Using GitHub Webhook - Test GitHub hook via http, not https Test
+Using GitHub Webhook - Test GitHub hook via http